 - Internet: the expansion of internet and social media channels impeded the traditional role of journalists and contributed to the rising precariousness of the media sector.
-For instance, nowadays, different conflict actors are less dependent on conventional media to make their voice heard and control the information anymore(2)(3).
+For instance, nowadays different conflict actors are less dependent on conventional media to make their voice heard as they don’t control the information anymore(2)(3).

 - Media crisis: it is becoming increasingly expensive to cover conflict for media outlets regarding the risks and the various necessary preparations.
 The New York Times estimated the financial cost to cover a story in Baghdad at approximately 8,600 euros.
-Combined with a shrink in the budget, it becomes clearer why the number of foreign correspondents decreases sharply throughout the decades(4).
+Combined with a shrink in the budget, it becomes clear why the number of foreign correspondents has decreased sharply throughout the decades(4).

 - Corruption: across the globe, governments try to undermine editorial independence by intentionally not allocating sufficient funding to media, cutting their budget or subsides, and by embezzling their funds.
-For instance, in the Democratic Republic of Congo, while since 2009, the media support budget reaches US$ 2 million, the beneficiaries never received one dollar neither know where the money went either (5).
+For instance, in the Democratic Republic of Congo, the media support budget has reached US$ 2 million since 2009, the beneficiaries never received one dollar and did not know where the money went either (5).